m-tess/m-tess/README.md

 - 👋 Hi, I’m @m-tess
-- 👀 I’m interested in coding
+- 👀 I’m a computer engineer and I'm interested in coding
 - 🌱 I’m currently work in software development
 - 💞️ I’m looking to collaborate on many projects with great interest
 - 📫 How to reach me?
 Use my e-mail: tessa.aurelus@gmail.com